-During the last two decades, China manufacturing has exploded as a furniture source for markets throughout the world, not least in the USA.
-Between 1995 and 2005, the supply of furniture products from China to the USA increased thirteen-fold, and more and more US companies have been opting to move their production to the Chinese mainland.
-So what exactly accounts for the revolutionary impact of China on the global furniture industry?
+During the last two decades, China manufacturing has exploded as a furniture source for markets throughout the world.
+And this is not least in the USA.
+However, between 1995 and 2005, the supply of furniture products from China to the USA increased thirteen-fold.
+This resulted in more and more US companies opting to move their production to the Chinese mainland.
+So, what exactly accounts for the revolutionary impact of China on the global furniture industry?

-During the 1980s and 1990s, it was actually Taiwan that was the major source of furniture importing to the USA, and Taiwanese furniture companies gained much valuable expertise in the production of furniture that met the demands of US consumers.
-After the China mainland economy opened up, Taiwanese entrepreneurs moved across, to take advantage of the lower labor costs there.
-They also benefited from the comparative autonomy of local administrations in provinces such as Guangdong, which were eager to attract investment.
+During the 1980s and 1990s, it was actually Taiwan that was the major source of furniture importing to the USA.
+In fact, Taiwanese furniture companies gained valuable expertise in the production of furniture that met the demands of US consumers.
+After the China mainland economy opened up, Taiwanese entrepreneurs moved across.
+There, they quickly learned to take advantage of the lower labor costs there.
+They also benefited from the comparative autonomy of local administrations in provinces like Guangdong, which were eager to attract investments.

-As a result, although there are an estimated 50,000 furniture manufacturing companies in China, much of the industry is concentrated in Guangdong province in the south, around the Pearl River delta.
-Dynamic furniture manufacturing conglomerates have formed in new industrial cities like Shenzhen, Dongguan and Guangzhou, where there is access to an expanding cheap labor force, networks of suppliers, and constant infusion of technology and capital.
-Shenzhen, which is also the major port for export, even has two universities which provide graduates in furniture and interior design.
+As a result, although there are an estimated 50,000 furniture manufacturing companies in China, much of the industry is concentrated in Guangdong province.
+Guangdong is in the south and located around the Pearl River delta.
+Dynamic furniture manufacturing conglomerates have formed in new industrial cities like Shenzhen, Dongguan, and Guangzhou.
+In these locations, there’s access to an expanding cheap labor force.
+Furthermore, they have access to networks of suppliers and constant infusion of technology and capital.
+As a major port for export, Shenzhen also has two universities which provide furniture and interior design graduates.

 All this helps to explain why China manufacturing offers such compelling value for US furniture companies.
 The products incorporate design features that cannot be cost-effectively replicated in US plants, and these include the complex finishes that are demanded by US consumers, often needing at least eight clear, stain and glaze coatings.
 China manufacturing has an abundant supply of coating companies with extensive US experience, who provide expert technicians to work with furniture producers.
 These finishes also allow the use of less expensive wood species.